Information Secure Storage Policy

 It is strongly recommended that ‘Private’ data is stored in University case management systems or network storage.
 Using removable media, or storing any Private information on a laptop, or on any personal device is strongly discouraged.

-Category C - Confidential (Sensitive Personal Information)
+Category – Confidential (Protected Characteristics and Sensitive Personal Information)

-This is information that, if disclosed, would be a failure to protect an individual's statutory rights.
+This is information that, if disclosed, would be a failure to protect an individual’s statutory rights.
 Data Protection legislation identifies that statutory responsibilities apply where you (individually and / or as part of an organisation) have a copy of information relating to another person.
-This can be any data which identifies an individual, directly or by inference, either on its own or by reference to other information, and can include expressions of opinions about an individual or for example photographs of them.
+This can be any data which identifies an individual, directly or by inference, either on its own or by reference to other information and can include expressions of opinions about an individual or for example photographs of them.
 Such personal data requires the strongest possible technical safeguards and clearly defined processes to ensure it cannot be seen by anyone not authorised to do so.
 Additional measures may also be required when processing special category data.
 Examples of personal data include:

 Personal Identification Information – PII